giangnguyen2412/advanced-XAI-for-DeepLearning/README.md

 - Rethinking Explainability as a Dialogue: A Practitioner's Perspective
 - May I Ask a Follow-up Question?
 Understanding the Benefits of Conversations in Neural Network Explainability
 - Explaining machine learning models with interactive natural language conversations using TalkToModel
+- Allowing humans to interactively guide machines where to look does not always improve a human-AI team's classification accuracy